The Key to Fitness After Age 40: Cardio, diet, lifting…

 Often in life, there is no single solution for any problem.

-We often find a combination of factors work to help us achieve a desired goal.
+We often find a combination of factors that work to help us achieve the desired goal.
 This synergy is also at work when it comes to our health and weight control goals.

-To be certain, weight resistance training and cardiovascular exercise burn calories and help with weight loss, but a smart diet is the more effective factor.
+To be certain, weight resistance training and cardiovascular exercise burn calories and help with weight loss, but a smart diet is a more effective factor.

 The combination of both physical activity and diet is that much better.

 To a large degree, our advocacy for weight resistance training is more focused on helping us maintain strength, flexibility, and mobility.
 There is of course the weight control benefit of burning calories and enhancing our Basal Metabolic Rate.
 But as we see from the chart above, it takes six (6) hours of weight training to equal the fat loss realized from a 500 calorie reduction in our daily diet.